-I still take fish oil for Omega-3′s, but I’ve started incorporating this drink into my morning regimen.
-When I first go into the kitchen, I start this and let it sit while I’m making breakfast and yelling at the child to get up and get ready for school.
+I still take fish oil for Omega-3’s, but I’ve started incorporating this drink into my morning regimen.
+When I first go into the kitchen, I start this and let it sit while I’m making breakfast and trying to get the child up and get ready for school.

 While there is a debate whether the fish oil source of Omega-3’s is better than the plant-source, chia seeds are a great vegan option for getting your essential Omega-3’s.

 The almond milk is simply the carrier of the chia seeds.
 Also, almond milk is non-dairy, which makes it groovy for vegans.
 At only 40 calories per cup, almond milk doesn’t have the calories, fat, or sugar content of milk.
 This unsweetened “original” formula, Almond Breeze, by Blue Diamond has the fewest number of additive ingredients than others on the market.
 Of course, you can make your own almond milk, but I haven’t gone that far … yet.

 These are actual Chia Seeds — if you remember the TV commercials for the tiny green ground-cover plant on clay figurines with the voice-over singers chanting, “Cha-Cha-Cha-Chia!” … yes… those chia seeds.